-In 1856 Mr T. L. Brewer left Coalbrookvale to live in Danygraig near Newport.
+In 1856 Mr T. L. Brewer left Coalbrookvale to live at Danygraig near Newport, Monmouthshire.

 Mr Edmund Morgan.

-In 1873 Mr Edmund Morgan of Coalbrookvale House leased the Coalbrookvale Colliery, Nantyglo.
-Mr Edmund Morgans’ wife was Rebecca, nee Lewis, she was from the old Lewis family from the Trostre.
-Rebecca sadly died in October 1896.
+In 1873 Mr Edmund Morgan leased the Coalbrookvale Colliery, Nantyglo.
+Mr Edmund Morgan lived at Coalbrookvale House, his wife was Rebecca, nee Lewis, she was from the old respected Lewis family from the Trostre.

 In 1874 Mr Daniel Lewis became manager of the collieries at Coalbrookvale.

 Messrs J. G. & W. Barnes & Edmund Morgan.

 In 1878 the partnership of Messrs J. G. & W. Barnes, Derby Buildings, Fenwick Street Liverpool along with Mr Edmund Morgan took over the collieries at Coalbrookvale Nantyglo as – Messrs Barnes, Morgan & Co.
 The Barnes were as follows – Mr George Barnes, Mr William Barnes and Mr James Barnes, James Barnes was also managing director and chairman of the Bersham Collieries Company near Wrexham and had a large interest in several steam ship lines and other business enterprises in Lancashire.

 Mr Edmund Morgan of Barnes Morgan & Co.